remirami/dnd-backend/docs/CHARACTER_TRACKING_GUIDE.md

 ## Overview

-**Yes!** The system fully supports simple character tracking.
+The system fully supports simple character tracking.
 You can create characters, set stats, backgrounds, descriptions, and track spell slots **without needing campaigns or combat**.

 ---